megadoomer/bitters/README.md

-## Alice Log
+## hive Log
-A multi transport logging package for the alice platform.
+A multi transport logging package for the hive platform.
 The logger can support any logger the implements the [winston](https://www.npmjs.org/package/winston) logging interface.
 Out of the box the logging package supports `file` transports for a log file that will get rotated every day, `stdout` which simply dumps all logs to the host computers stdout, and `syslog` which attempts to send logs to a running syslog server over udp.

 ### Configuration

-Logging options are set using the alice conf package so you can set you logging options as you would everything else.
+Logging options are set using the hive conf package so you can set you logging options as you would everything else.
 You use the `--logger` or `-l` the flag can be passed mutliple times to specify multiple transports.
 There is always an exception transport called `stderr` in the config that will always write to stdout For example, if you wanted to log to syslog, but also get feedback from stdout:

 ```sh
 node server.js --logger=stdout --logger=syslog